mkropat/mkropat.github.io/about.md

 ![west spanish peak](/assets/about/west-spanish-peak.jpg)

 My name is Michael.
-I'm a dude who tinkers with code.
-I am a recent transplant to Columbus, Ohio.
+I have been working in the software industry for like 15+ years now.
+I've been tinkering with code even longer.

+Now that I live in Columbus, Ohio, I try to hit [CodeMash](https://www.codemash.org/) every year.
+Hit me up if you are going to be there, I like meeting readers of my blog.

 {% if site.email %}
 If you need to get in touch with me: